Iqrar Ul Hassan: Incident

-On 29 April 2016, Hassan and his Sar e Aam team were wrongfully arrested on orders of the Sindh Home Minister for highlighting the poor security in the Sindh Assembly by bringing an armed man with him using media passes issued for the Assembly Session.
-He was granted bail a day later.
+On April 29, 2016, Iqrar Ul Hassan and his Sar e Aam team were arrested on the orders of the Sindh Home Minister after exposing security lapses at the Provincial Assembly of Sindh by bringing an armed individual into the premises using media passes issued for an assembly session.
+He was granted bail the following day.

-He has done sting operations in numerous factories, restaurants, police stations accused of bribery, corruption, and adulteration.
+He has done sting operations in numerous factories and restaurants believed to be involved in adulteration as well as police stations linked to bribery, and corruption.

-On 14 February 2024, Hassan and his Sar e Aam team visited Peer Haq Khateeb's place at Kotli Sattian to expose his tricks.
-He met Khateeb and debated.
-After some time on 22 May, he was attacked by unknown followers of Khateeb in his car at Gujranwala.
+On February 14, 2024, Hassan and his Sar e Aam team visited the place of Peer Haq Khateeb in Kotli Sattian Tehsil to expose his activities.
+Hassan met him and had a debate with him.
+Later, on May 22, he was attacked in his car in Gujranwala by unknown followers of Khateeb.